ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Motivating Scenarios

 \toolname{} addresses this by generating a Tree-sitter query that detects arrow functions with unnecessarily parenthesized single parameters.
 When the static linter runs, it reports the violation with the source location and a suggested fix, enabling the agent to self-correct before commit:

 More broadly, source violations occur when an agent generates code patterns that contradict coding standards.
-These include using explicitly forbidden patterns (e.g., \texttt{any} types), violating naming conventions or formatting rules, and using deprecated APIs.
-Agents often introduce these violations by mimicking patterns in existing code, even when those patterns contradict documented standards.
+These include explicitly forbidden patterns (for example, \texttt{any} types), naming and formatting violations, and deprecated API usage.
+Agents often introduce these issues by imitating local patterns, even when those patterns conflict with documented standards.